A Monte Carlo AIXI Approximation: Experimental Results

-Figure \ref{fig:pocman} shows a graphical representation of the partially observable PacMan domain.
+Figure \ref{fig:pocman} shows a graphical representation of the partially observable Pacman domain.
 This problem is the largest domain we consider, with an unknown optimal policy.
-The main purpose of this domain is to show the scaling properties of our agent with respect to a challenging problem.
+The main purpose of this domain is to show the scaling properties of our agent on a challenging problem.
+Note that this domain is fundamentally different to the Pacman domain used in \cite{silver10}.
+In addition to using a different observation space, we also do not assume that the true environment is known a-priori.

-\paradot{Experimental setup} Table \ref{table:domain_description} outlines the parameters used in each experiment.
-The sizes of the action and observation spaces are given.
-The $\cA$ bits, $\cO$ bits and $\cR$ bits parameters specify the number of bits used to encode the action, observation and reward spaces.
-The context depth parameter $D$ specifies the maximum number of most recent bits used by the action-conditional CTW prediction scheme.
-The search horizon is specified by the parameter $m$.

-The experimental results are presented in terms of average reward per time step.
-The key factors of interest are the performance of the agent as it accumulates more real world experience, and the performance of the agent as it is given more thinking time per decision.